 Programmatic advertising is as jargon-ish as it sounds.
-Every time, we try to scale and improve the ROI of the open internet advertising market.
-Fraudsters will somehow corrupt the chain.
+Every time, an advertiser tries to scale and improve the ROI of the open internet advertising market, fraudsters will somehow corrupt the chain.
 We fix it again.

 The cycle repeats and with each iteration, numerous vendors will join the ad tech ecosystem.
 And, here’s the answer to the obscurity and technicality of our industry.